AdaCore/libadalang/user_manual/introduction.rst

 Libadalang, with the Ada API, and with the Python API.

-The Ada API is great for integration in existing Ada programs, and for situations where you need some speed and static safety guaranties.
+The Ada API is great for integration in existing Ada programs, and for situations where you need some speed and static safety guarantees.

 The Python API is a good fit for rapid prototyping of programs using Libadalang.
 We greatly encourage even Ada die-hard to try out the Python API